preames/public-notes/llvm-debugging-basics.rst

 Capture IR before or after a pass
 ---------------------------------

 ``-mllvm -print-before=loop-vectorize -mllvm -print-module-scope`` will print the IR before each invocation of the pass "loop-vectorize".
 (As it happens, there's only one of these in the standard pipeline.)
 The resulting output will be valid IR (well, with a header you need to remove) which can be fed back to "opt" to reproduce a problem.
+There's also an analogous ``-print-after=`` option.

 If you want to trace through execution, ``-mllvm -print-after-all`` can also be useful, but be warned, this is very very verbose.
 Pipe it to a file, and search through it with a decent text editor is likely your best bet.